erjosito/segmentation-iac/README.md

 - For each workload, a single rule collection group implements all environments and both network and application rules (a single rule collection cannot contain a combination of both)
 - Some workloads will not have multiple environments, or some workloads will not require both network and application rules
 - The rule collection group template for each workload will be stored in the workload's folder (for monorepo designs, in this example [app01](app01/bicep/rcgwrapper-app01.bicep), [app02](app02/bicep/rcgwrapper-app02.bicep) and [app03](app03/bicep/rcgwrapper-app03.bicep)) or in the workload's repo (for multirepo design, in this example [app04](https://github.com/erjosito/segmentation-iac-app04/blob/master/app04/azfw-app04.bicep)).
+- The model shown with the app03 app (rule collections for multiple apps/environments in separate files, that at deployment time are consolidated into a single template) can be followed by large organizations with hundreds of applications.
+Instead of having a RCG per app, these apps would be arranged in Lines of Business (LoB), and you would have an RCG per LoB.
+Inside of each RCG, each app environment would get its own rule collection, which would be merged into a single RCG bicep template for deployment.

 ### Best practice #1: Use separate files